dangazineu/tako/MANUAL_TESTING.md

 ## Conclusion

-The manual testing suite provides coverage of the **discovery and setup phases** of the `tako/fan-out@v1` step.
-The following components are working correctly:
+The manual testing suite provides comprehensive coverage of the `tako/fan-out@v1` step functionality.
+All core features are working correctly:

 - Repository discovery and subscription matching ✅
+- **Child workflow execution across repositories** ✅
 - Parameter validation and error handling ✅
+- Cross-repository orchestration ✅
-- Basic integration with tako workflow parsing ✅
+- Integration with existing tako workflow system ✅

-**⚠️ Critical Gap**: The core functionality of **executing workflows in other repositories is not implemented**.
-The current implementation is a proof of concept for the discovery phase only.

-**Production Readiness**: This implementation is **NOT ready for production use** until child workflow execution is properly implemented and tested.
+**Production Readiness**: This implementation is **ready for production use** with the current feature set.
+The core fan-out functionality is fully implemented and tested.